TSypko/movie-browser/README.md

 ## DESCRIPTION

-Explore movies, TV Shows and poeple in easy way.
+Explore movies, TV Shows, cast and crew in easy way.
 In this app you will find thousands of titles, cast and crew to discover.
-You will learn their details and viewers' ratings and the data is presented in a friendly way so that you can freely navigate the ocean of movies database.
+You will learn their details and viewers ratings.
+The data is presented in a friendly way so that you can freely navigate the ocean of movies database.

 ![Thematic Break](readme/thematicBreak.png)